 But today, bicycle mode share in cities in the United States—even those showing a positive long-term trend—is under 3%.
 Safe to say there’s a whole lot of opportunity for improvement here.
 We know even small changes can have a major impact, but it’s crucial we act now.

 In the US alone, a 1% mode share shift would result in a carbon reduction that is around 17 times bigger than Trek's total global carbon footprint.
 Think what it could mean if we can achieve this globally.

 PlacesForBikes: the way to measure progress

-Trek is a founding member of PeopleForBikes, North America’s leading cycling advocacy group, and the lead sponsor of PlacesForBikes, a data-driven city rating programme that gives communities support and guidance to build and connect great places to ride.
-PlacesForBikes’ 100-point City Ratings scores result from combining a city’s Network Score (given 80% weight), which measures the quality of the bicycle network and a city’s Community Score (give 20% weight), which measures community perceptions of cycling.
+Trek is a founding member of PeopleForBikes, North America’s leading cycling advocacy group, and the lead sponsor of PlacesForBikes, a data-driven city rating program that gives communities support and guidance to build and connect great places to ride.
+PlacesForBikes’ 100-point City Ratings scores result from combining a city’s Network Score (given 80% weight), which measures the quality of the bicycle network, and a city’s Community Score (give 20% weight), which measures community perceptions of bicycling.

-These scores emphasise the importance of building safe, comfortable and connected bike networks, and help cities and municipalities to make immediate and lasting progress in creating better bike infrastructure.
+These scores emphasize the importance of building safe, comfortable, and connected bike networks, and help cities and municipalities make immediate and lasting progress in creating better bike infrastructure.

 The Network Score uses PeopleForBikes’ Bicycle Network Analysis (BNA) tool to measure the quality of a city’s bicycle network.
 The BNA is a data analysis tool that measures the quality and connectivity of a city’s bicycle network by:

-Evaluating whether people can easily bike from their homes to nearby destinations like schools, jobs and supermarkets using only low-stress routes.
+Evaluating whether people can easily bike from their homes to nearby destinations like schools, jobs and grocery stores using only low-stress routes.